Google Chrome: Android

 A beta version for Android 4.0 devices was launched on February 7, 2012, available for a limited number of countries from Google Play.

 Notable features: synchronization with desktop Chrome to provide the same bookmarks and view the same browser tabs, page pre-rendering, hardware acceleration.

 Many of the latest HTML5 features: almost all of the Web Platform's features: GPU-accelerated canvas, including CSS 3D Transforms, CSS animations, SVG, WebSocket (including binary messages), Dedicated Workers; it has overflow scroll support, strong HTML5 video support, and new capabilities such as IndexedDB, WebWorkers, Application Cache and the File APIs, date- and time-pickers, parts of the Media Capture API.
 Also supports mobile oriented features such as Device Orientation and Geolocation.

 Mobile customizations: swipe gesture tab switching, link preview allows zooming in on (multiple) links to ensure the desired one is clicked, font size boosting to ensure readability regardless of the zoom level.

 Features missing in the mobile version include sandboxed tabs, Safe Browsing, apps or extensions, Adobe Flash (now and in the future), Native Client, and the ability to export user data such a list of their opened tabs or their browsing history into portable local files.

 Development changes: remote debugging, part of the browser layer has been implemented in Java, communicating with the rest of the Chromium and WebKit code through Java Native Bindings.
 The code of Chrome for Android is a fork of the Chromium project.
 It is a priority to upstream most new and modified code to Chromium and WebKit to resolve the fork.

 The April 17, 2012, update included availability in 31 additional languages and in all countries where Google Play is available.
-A desktop version of a website can also be requested as opposed to a mobile version.
+A desktop version of a website can also be requested, as opposed to a mobile version.
 In addition, Android users can now add bookmarks to their Android home screens if they choose and decide which apps should handle links opened in Chrome.

 On June 27, 2012, Google Chrome for Android exited beta and became stable.

 Chrome 18.0.1026311, released on September 26, 2012, was the first version of Chrome for Android to support mobile devices based on Intel x86.

-Starting from version 25, the Chrome version for Android is aligned with the desktop version, and usually new stable releases are available at the same time between the Android and the desktop version.
+Starting from version 25, the Chrome version for Android is aligned with the desktop version, and usually new stable releases are available at the same time for both the Android and the desktop versions.
 Google released a separate Chrome for Android beta channel on January 10, 2013, with version 25.
 As of 2013 a separate beta version of Chrome is available in the Google Play Store – it can run side by side with the stable release.